moleskySean/GilaElectromagnetics.jl/docs/src/usage.md

 ## [Scattering problem](@id scattering)

-Gila is designed primarily to tackle is the *scattering problem*, which asks to find the total field ``\textbf{f}_t`` produced, given an incident field ``\textbf{f}_i`` and a dielectric profile.
+Gila is designed primarily to tackle the *scattering problem*, which asks to find the total field ``\textbf{f}_t`` produced, given an incident field ``\textbf{f}_i`` and a dielectric profile.
 This allows us to solve Maxwell's equations in matter.